kubernetes/ingress-nginx/docs/examples/affinity/cookie/README.md

 ## Deployment

-Session stickyness is achieved through 3 annotations on the Ingress, as shown in the [example](ingress.yaml).
+Session stickiness is achieved through 3 annotations on the Ingress, as shown in the [example](ingress.yaml).

 |Name|Description|Values|
 | --- | --- | --- |